-Dosage form: tablet, capsule, syrup, powder for suspension
+Dosage form: tablet, capsule, syrup, powder for oral suspension

 The therapeutic antibacterial serum activity will usually persist for 24 hours following recommended dosage.